Home

 Three important developments that followed:

 • Battleships were most vulnerable while at anchor or at low speed, so they were equipped with torpedo nets.
 Essentially a veil of metal netting that was hanging off booms surrounding the hull.
 The booms folded inward and the net would be rolled up and stowed on a shelf along the hull before moving at speed or in heavier seas.
-Torpedo nets were commonly seen on cruisers and battleships although WW1.
+Torpedo nets were commonly seen on cruisers and battleships all through WW1.

 • Quick firing (QF, Rapid Firing in the US) small caliber guns were developed.
 Ships of all sizes were equipped with QF guns of varying calibers, usually 37 to 120mm (1.5 to 4.7 inch) to ward off TBs.